Brunswick Stew

 Why We Love This Brunswick Stew Recipe

 • Hearty.
-Packed with pork and veggies, Brunswick stew is the ultimate comfort food for chilly days.
+Packed with pork and veggies, this stew is the ultimate comfort food for chilly days.

 • Great for leftovers.
-This dish tastes even better the next day as the flavors continue to stew together.
+This hearty soup tastes even better the next day as the flavors continue to stew together.
 Plus, it reheats well, making it perfect for meal prep on your busiest weeks.

 • Customizable.
-You can easily customize the recipe to suit your tastes.
+You can easily customize a Brunswick stew recipe to suit your tastes.
 Use a spicy BBQ sauce, add extra veggies, and try chicken instead of pork.

 What Is Brunswick Stew?

 Brunswick stew is a hearty, traditional Southern stew loaded with meat, often pork, veggies, and lima beans in a tangy tomato-based broth.
-One fun characteristic of this warming stew is that it usually has BBQ sauce in it, which adds a wonderful tang and a note of sweetness.
-Uniquely delicious and filling, I can’t get enough of it.
+One fun characteristic of this warming stew is that it usually has barbecue sauce in it, which adds a wonderful tang and a note of sweetness.
+Traditionally, it was made with squirrel meat, but these days, we stick to more accessible options like tender pork butt.
+The savory barbecue broth is what really brings it all together, creating a dish that’s delicious and filling, and I can’t get enough of it!

 How to Make Brunswick Stew

-1. Make the pulled pork.
+• Make the pulled pork.
 Turn the Instant Pot to saute and brown the pork on all sides.
 Whisk together the BBQ sauce and water and pour it over the pork.
 Cook on high pressure for 1 hour, followed by a natural release.
-You can also cook the pork in the Slow Cooker for 8 hours on Low.
+See my Instant Pot barbecue pulled pork for tips, or you can also cook the pork in the Slow Cooker for 8 hours on Low.

-3. Sauté the veggies.
-Melt the butter in a large soup pot.
+• Sauté the veggies.
+Melt the butter in a large soup pot or a large Dutch oven.
 Add the onion, season with salt, and sauté until translucent.
 Add the garlic and sauté until fragrant.

 A ladle scooping Brunswick stew.